 For example, if your Honda factory warranty comes with a 3-year/36,000-mile warranty period and your Honda is two years old and has 28,000 miles on it, you still have coverage left that can accompany the resale of the car.
 Warranties such as a Toyota warranty and a Kia warranty offer similar transfer capabilities.

 Buying a car with a manufacturer’s warranty has its perks, but even the best new car warranties are limited, and some automakers do not offer the ability to transfer.
-Once you run out of miles or time, it’s you’re responsible for the full cost of repairs.
+Once you run out of miles or time, you’re responsible for the full cost of repairs.

 How To Transfer A CPO Car Warranty To A New Owner